From Time To Time, Bakery Owners Decide To Sell.

 Purchasing an existing bakery may be the perfect route for you to become a Great Harvest franchisee.
-When current owners have made the decision to sell, we help facilitate the process for both buyer and seller.
-Although we're always sad to see franchise owners leave Great Harvest, we also welcome the arrival of new franchisees (who bring new ideas and loads of enthusiasm with them)!
+When current owners decide to sell, we help facilitate the process for both buyer and seller.
+Although we're always sad to see franchise owners leave Great Harvest, we welcome the arrival of new franchisees (who bring new ideas and loads of enthusiasm with them)!

-Purchasing an existing Great Harvest store (referred to as a "resale") can present numerous advantages for the buyer, including:
+Purchasing an existing Great Harvest store (also known as a "resale" or “transfer”) can present numerous advantages for the buyer, including:

 • Inheriting an established customer base